Eat, Swim, Read, Repeat

 London

-In mid-July, I boarded a morning flight to London for my cousin Seth’s wedding.
-Somewhere high above the Atlantic Ocean I finished In the Heart of the Sea by Nathaniel Philbrick.
-The book is a true account of the story that inspired Moby Dick.
-A massive whale rammed into the side of a Nantucket whaling ship in the middle of a desolate stretch of the Pacific Ocean.
-The men survive the initial attack, but their trip back to South America in glorified rowboats gave me added appreciation for the miracle of air travel.
+In mid-July, Mom, Eric, Aunt Sharon, and I boarded a morning flight to London for my cousin Seth’s wedding.
+Somewhere high above the Atlantic Ocean, I finished In the Heart of the Sea by Nathaniel Philbrick.
+The book is a beautifully written, true account of the story that inspired Moby Dick.

-Seth and Berti’s wedding felt like a midsummer dream: a small countryside town in Essex and my cousins I hadn’t seen in too long.
-It was particularly nice to see Catherine, Hannah, Dom, and Owen.
-Music rolled out of the white tent into the warm night.
+Seth and Berti’s wedding felt like a midsummer dream: a small countryside town in Essex with cousins, aunts, and uncles we hadn’t seen in too long.
+We took in views of rolling hills with Catherine, Dom, Hannah, and Owen as music rolled out of the white tent into the warm night.
+Jessica and I hopped in a taxi back to our Airbnb around ten.

 Jessica and I spent the following morning and afternoon in London, and we made the most of it: eating pastries in London Fields, climbing up to a rooftop sauna/ice bath with a view over the city, walking through the Columbia Road Flower Market, and ending at Dishoom for our favorite Indian meal in the world.
 Then, we hopped on a train and boarded our flight to Singapore.